- Ph.D., Applied Mathematics, 2014. Temple University, Philadelphia, PA

 - D. Zhou, B. Seibold, D. Shirokoff, P. Chidyagwai, R. R. Rosales.
 Meshfree Finite Differences for Vector Poisson and Pressure Poisson Equations with Electric Boundary Conditions.
 In: Griebel, M. and Schweitzer, M. (eds) Meshfree Methods for Partial Differential Equations VII, Lecture Notes in Computational Science and Engineering, vol. 100.
 Springer, Cham, 2015, pp. 223-246. [doi] [arxiv]

 - R. R. Rosales, B. Seibold, D. Shirokoff, D. Zhou.
-Order Reduction in High-order Runge Kutta Schemes for Initial Boundary Value Problems.
+Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems.
 Preprint. [arxiv]